 Next you will need to connect your machine to your computer using either using a usb cord or using bluetooth.
 I would recommend just plugging directly into your computer using the usb cord for your first project to keep things simple.

-Step Two.
+Step Three.
 Prepare Your Design in the Software.

 Next, it’s time to get your design ready to cut in the software.
 On the Page Setup menu, make sure you have the machine you are using selected as well as the cutting mat and media size.

-After your page setup is done, there are a few basic ways to open or create designs in Silhouette Studio:
+After your page setup is done, you are ready to get your design prepped.
+There are a few basic ways to open or create designs in Silhouette Studio.

 - Download Designs from the Silhouette Design Store.
 The first option is to purchase or download designs from the Silhouette Design Store.
 If you click on the “Store” tab in the software, your internet browser will open the store in a new window.
 The store includes thousands of designs, fonts, projects, and more perfectly suited to work with your Silhouette.
-You can find a free design every week or purchase the designs you choose.
+You can also find a free design every week!
 Any designs that you purchase in the design store will automatically be uploaded to your Silhouette library which you can access directly in the software in the “Library” tab.
+(P.S.
+Your new machine comes with free designs to get you started.
+You can use one of these for an easy first project!)

 - Create Your Own Design in Silhouette Studio.
 The third option is to create your own design using the design tools included in the Silhouette Studio software.
 You can use all the fonts you have installed on your computer to add custom text to your project.
 I have a detailed guide on using fonts with Silhouette Studio right here.

-Step Three.
+Step Four.
 Load Your Tool and Cutting Mat into the Machine.

 When your design is all prepped in the software, it’s time to get the machine ready to cut.
 (If this if your very first time using your machine, make sure you have carefully removed any tape, foam, or other packing materials from inside the machine.)

 First, insert your Autoblade into your machine.
-The Cameo 4 has two tool slots.
+The Cameo 4 has a dual carriage, which simply means it has two tool slots.
 The second tool slot is for more powerful blades, which you can use for later projects.
 The AutoBlade goes in the first tool slot in the Cameo 4 or the only tool slot in the Portrait 3.

 From the material drop down menu in the Send tab of the software, select the material that you’re cutting from.
 For this project, I’m just going to cut a tag out of card stock.
 So I’m going to select “Cardstock, Plain.”
 I find this cut setting works best for very lightweight card stock.
 For heavier weights, try the “Cardstock, Textured – Heavy” setting.